 “If you are offered a seat, please take it.
 It is time to leave now,” she said.
 “I know it’s a tough choice.
 I know that the situation is extremely difficult, but my priority is your security.”

 The latest escalation comes almost a year after a deadly Hamas attack in Israel on Oct.
-7, killing some 1,200 people and abducting another 250.
-Israel responded with attacks in Gaza, that have left more than 41,000 dead, according to Gaza’s health ministry.
+7, in which some 1,200 people were killed and another 250 were abducted.

 Hezbollah and Israel have traded fire across the Lebanon border almost daily since Oct.
 8, 2023, with communities in northern Israel evacuated as a result.